Best Heartfelt Resignation Letter Example (+ Free Template Download)

 - Deciding the notice period (how long the employee will stay with the company to transition out of the job duties).

-- Deciding when the exit interview will take place (an interview where the supervisor, manager, or boss can learn about ways to improve the job or company).
+- Deciding when the exit interview will occur (an interview where the supervisor, manager, or boss can learn about ways to improve the job or company).

 - Asking the employer to write a recommendation letter.